MrMinemeet/ebnf_railroad_visualizer/README.md

 |   100%|     185,7%|        133.4%|                      73,8%|

 This only includes the grammar length, not the encoded expands.

+* **Selectable Start Symbols:** The start symbol can be selected by either choosing the desired NTS in the dropdown menu or by performing a *CTRL + L-Click* on it in the railroad diagram.
+By default the declared NTS of the first production is used.
+The selected start symbol is also encoded in the URL for easy sharing.

+* **1…n Repetition detection:** If a production contains elements such as `… x { x } …`, then the x outside the loop is absorbed.
+This is done as the repetition can be displayed as a *1…n* instead of the default *0…n*.

 ## TODOs
 * Make UI nicer and a bit more user-friendly.
 Maybe also add some instructions and a dark mode 🌕